KatyaMarakhovskaya/canvas-drow-picture/README.md

 ### The program for drawing.
-It was created width Canvas
+It was created with Canvas

 You can draw somesthing.